-Global Oceanographic Data Center (GODAC) Data Research and Development Group
+Global Oceanographic Data Center (GODAC) Data and information Technology Development Group

 We have categorized debris in details based on videos and photos taken during research surveys.
 Furthermore, we have added other information, such as states of debris (accumulation point and drifting, etc.), environments around debris (types of sea bottom sediments and activities of organisms), etc.